Patient no-shows are insanely expensive and can seriously increase your practice’s legal risk.

 Patient no-shows are a chronic problem.
 A variety of sources report that they cost US physician practices approximately $150 BILLION a year.
 Outpatient no-show rates generate an average loss of 14% in daily revenue.
 Can you afford to lose 14% of your revenue?

 So, what can you do to better manage patient no-shows, reduce your legal risk and avoid massive revenue losses?
 That’s where nationally-recognized healthcare compliance attorney, Jennifer Searfoss, Esq, CPOM, CHCI, CMCS, can help.
-During her upcoming live online rebroadcast on Thursday, March 5th at 1pm ET, Jennifer will provide you with step-by-step answers to this costly, lawsuit-ridden issue.
+During her online training, Jennifer will provide you with step-by-step answers to this costly, lawsuit-ridden issue.

-Here are just a few of the step-by-step, plain-English strategies Jennifer will provide you with during her upcoming, 60-minute live online rebroadcast:
+Here are just a few of the step-by-step, plain-English strategies Jennifer will provide you with during her 60-minute online training:

 - How to correctly “fire” a patient for chronic no-shows and avoid an abandonment lawsuit